aery32/aery32/README.md

 ## Release notes
 ### Changelog for the next release

+- ...

+### v0.4.1

-- The dependency of PM module has been removed from ADC module.
-In addition, unnecessary error checking removed from `aery::adc_init()`.
+- The dependency of the PM module has been removed from the ADC module.
+In addition, an unnecessary error checking has been removed from `aery::adc_init()`.
 In future Driver Classes take responsible of those.
 Module functions should be low level stuff.
-- `aery::adc_init()` and `aery::spi_init_master()` are aware of reinits (if enabled reinit should keep module enabled).
+- `aery::adc_init()` and `aery::spi_init_master()` are now aware of reinits (means that if the module was enabled, reinit should keep it enabled).
 - Added `aery::adc_is_enabled()`
 - Added new example, `example/display/hd44780_print_adc.cpp`, that uses hd44780 example to print the result of A/D conversion.
 - `<aery32/string.h>` now includes `<cstring>` for convenience.